Hunger Hormones After Gastric Sleeve vs. Gastric Bypass:

 - Feeling satisfied after a much smaller meal

-- Reduced interest in foods that previously felt difficult to resist
+Reduced interest in foods that previously felt difficult to

 How gastric bypass affects hunger hormones